Mustang of the Week: Staff Sgt. Joy Angeles

 |0

 This work, Mustang of the Week: Staff Sgt.
-Joy Angeles [Image 2 of 2], by SrA Kaitlin Frazier, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Joy Angeles, by SrA Kaitlin Frazier, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT